-- Participated in the development of the first Florida panther recovery plan adopted by the U.S. Fish and Wildlife Service (FWS). - Helped get wildlife underpasses and other measures to protect panthers from traffic included in the conversion of Alligator Alley, the main road through Big Cypress and the Everglades, to Interstate 75. - Saw our efforts to create a sanctuary for panthers pay off with the establishment of Florida Panther National Wildlife Refuge, 24,000 acres of prime panther habitat in southwestern Florida.
+- Participated in the development of the U.S. Fish and Wildlife Service's first Florida panther recovery plan. - Helped get wildlife underpasses and other measures to protect panthers from traffic included in the conversion of Alligator Alley to Interstate 75, a major road through Big Cypress and the Everglades. - Saw our efforts to create a sanctuary for panthers pay off with the establishment of the Florida Panther National Wildlife Refuge, 24,000 acres of prime habitat in southwest Florida.